adrianjunus/Recursive-Aggregation/README.md

 # "Company Logo Consolidation using Recursion"

 Not included: The actual data I used for this script (sorry).
 I am proud to say that this script was a big part of pulling together a fairly hefty intitiative at my company.
-We ended up taking a different approach (graphs via networkio) which was way better, but also at the time was an excellent example of 'striving for the most effective solution' and I suppose, 'compromise' haha.
+We ended up taking a different approach (graphs via neo4j) which was way better, but also at the time was an excellent example of 'striving for the most effective solution' and I suppose, 'compromise' haha.
 This works fairly well, with some lessons learned and notes for next steps.
 The project finished a while ago and has been the center-piece for some major operational-expenditure improvements.

 Problem Statement:
 A company is interested in aggregating and making known a list of customer who have initiated purchases with a given company.